-Flowers were always Jesse’s thing, and he knew everyone in the neighborhood as they stopped by to chat.
+Flowers were always Jesse’s thing, and being out in the yard every day he knew everyone in the neighborhood as they would stop by to chat.
 I’ve always been more of an indoor girl.
 I picked Jesse’s lovely, fragrant hyacinths poking through the snow by the front porch.
 An ancient Greek poet recommended, if you have to choose between bread and flowers, “Buy hyacinths to feed the soul.”

-For Easter the church sent everyone packages of seeds milkweed to save the monarch butterflies.
+For Easter the church sent everyone packages of milkweed seeds to save the monarch butterflies.
 I have another package of seeds to grow flowers to feed the bees in Honor of Earth Day.
-Looks like I’ll be the one championing the birds and the bees this year.
-And the butterfliew.
+Looks like I’ll be championing the birds and the bees this year.
+And the butterflies.

-Speaking of ancient Greeks, my goal is to walk a marathon, which I hope will include going on some 5k and 10k walks with my daughters, spouses and grandchildren.
+Speaking of ancient Greeks, my goal is to walk a marathon, which I hope will include going on some 5k and 10k walks with my daughters and their spouses and my grandchildren.
 I am looking for a purple cane like the one in Abi’s drawing above.
 Hot-hot-hot accessory for this little old Active Adult!
 The cane is not just for looks, by the way.
 I have a pair of hips that whine while I walk.
 But no point in sitting home.
-My thighs and calves are getting firmer and stronger with all this walking.
+My thighs and calves are getting stronger with all this walking.

 Talk to you soon!